 Setting up payouts

 Connect Stripe so customers can pay your store and the money reaches your bank.
-The whole verification flow runs on Stripe; once they confirm your details, sales pay out on your chosen schedule.
+Stripe runs the whole verification flow; once they confirm your details, sales pay out on your chosen schedule, minus Zillo's small platform fee.

 Setting up payouts

-Zillo uses Stripe to take customer payments and pay you out.
-You'll connect a Stripe account during setup; Stripe handles the identity check, bank details, and money movement.
-Once Stripe confirms you're verified, your store can accept payments and the money lands in your bank on Stripe's normal payout schedule.
+Zillo uses Stripe to take customer payments and send the money to your bank.
+You connect a Stripe account once during setup, and Stripe handles everything sensitive — the identity check, your bank details, and moving the money.
+You don't store or see card numbers, and Zillo never holds your funds.
+Once Stripe confirms you're verified, your store can accept real payments, and your sales pay out to your bank on Stripe's normal schedule.
+You'll do all of this from Settings → Payments.

 Connect your account

-- Click "Connect Stripe".
-Stripe takes over and walks you through their hosted onboarding.
+2. Click "Connect Stripe".
+Stripe takes over and walks you through their own hosted onboarding — you'll either sign in to an existing Stripe account or create one.

-- Fill in your business details.
-Stripe asks for an ID check, your business address, and a bank account.
-They guide you field-by-field.
+3. Fill in your business details.
+Stripe asks for an ID check, your business address, and a bank account for payouts.
+They guide you field by field.

-- Return to Zillo.
-When you're done you land back on the Payments settings page.
-A "Connected" badge appears and "Connect Stripe" is replaced by "Open Stripe dashboard".
+4. Return to Zillo.
+When you finish, Stripe sends you back to the Payments settings page.
+A "Connected" badge appears, and "Connect Stripe" is replaced by "Open Stripe dashboard".

 When you can start selling

 For most businesses, you can take payments within minutes of finishing Stripe's onboarding.
-For some — usually if Stripe wants extra documentation — verification takes longer.
-Until Stripe confirms you're verified, the Payments settings page shows a "Verification pending" banner.
+For some — usually when Stripe wants extra documentation to verify the business — it takes longer.
+Until Stripe confirms you're verified, the Payments settings page shows a "Verification pending" notice, and your store can't take real payments yet.
+There's nothing to fix on Zillo's side; it's Stripe completing their checks.

-While you wait, flip on Test mode from Settings → Payments to simulate the whole checkout flow without real money.
-Useful for checking your product pages, customer emails, and receipt format before going live.
+While you wait, turn on Test mode from Settings → Payments to simulate the whole checkout flow without real money.
+It's the best way to check your product pages, confirmation emails, and receipts before you go live.
+Just remember to turn it off before you start taking real orders.

 When payouts happen

-Stripe controls how often money moves to your bank — typically daily, weekly, or monthly depending on your country.
-You can change the schedule from the Stripe dashboard (click "Open Stripe dashboard" from Payments settings → Settings → Payouts).
+Stripe — not Zillo — controls how often money moves to your bank: typically daily, weekly, or monthly depending on your country and account.
+To change your schedule, click "Open Stripe dashboard" from Settings → Payments, then go to Settings → Payouts inside Stripe's own dashboard at dashboard.stripe.com.

-Payouts taking too long?
-Most often it's Stripe asking for another document, or a mismatch in your bank details.
-Open Stripe's dashboard from Zillo and check their notifications panel — they'll explain exactly what's missing.
+Payouts taking too long, or paused?
+It's almost always Stripe asking for another document or a mismatch in your bank details.
+Open Stripe's dashboard from Zillo and check their notifications — Stripe will tell you exactly what's missing.
+Zillo can't release a payout Stripe is holding.